-- My domain is with Freenom, and I’ve successfully changed the nameservers.
+- My domain is with Namecheap, and I’ve successfully changed the nameservers.

 Step 7: Cloudflare Quick Start Guide

-- Once you change the nameservers on the domain registrar, go back to the Cloudflare CDN Settings tab.
+- Once you change the nameservers on the domain registrar, go back to Cloudflare.

-- You see the notification: ‘Great news!
-Cloudflare is now protecting your site.’
+- You should now see a message on your screen saying, “Great news!
+Cloudflare is now protecting your site”.

 If you want to take full advantage of Cloudflare, I recommend installing the Cloudflare plugin on your WordPress website.

 Follow the below steps to check your Cloudflare CDN is working on your WordPress site.